seandunn/s2_extraction_pipeline/app/README.md

       }
     };

 If this is called by its view, the action barcodeScanned will be given.
-This gives the instruction for the presenter to handle the barcode that should be contained within the data.
+This gives the instruction for the controller to handle the barcode that should be contained within the data.
 The below function shows what happens next:

-    ScanBarcodePresenter.prototype.handleBarcode = function (barcode) {
+    ScanBarcodeController.prototype.handleBarcode = function (barcode) {
       this.model.addBarcode(barcode);
     }